gobeyondidentity/developer-docs/docs/sdks/swift-sdk/integrate-with-beyondidentity.md

  - Step 2: Beyond Identity Authorize URL

-To begin the authentication flow, start an `ASWebAuthenticationSession`, and load your crafted Beyond Identity [Authorization URL](../../using-bi-for-auth/#craft-your-authorize-url).
+To begin the authentication flow, start an `ASWebAuthenticationSession`, and launch your crafted Beyond Identity OAuth2 authorization request URL you built in the pre-requisite step.

 ```javascript
 let session = ASWebAuthenticationSession(